 - Creating a culture of mutual respect amongst pupils, irrespective of protected characteristics. - Teaching pupils about behaviour that is acceptable and unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the governing board, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child on child abuse, and know to refer concerns to the DSL.

 The DSL's are Mrs Eccles and Mrs Baker.
-In the absence of the DSL, child protection matters will be dealt with by: Mrs Riley.

 1. Legal framework

 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: